kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 A good summary is probably at least a paragraph in length.
 -->

 Voluntary disruptions (node drains) will evict pods from a node.
 This can cause issues if an application requires keeping a certain number of pods running.
-To specify a number or percentage of pods which must remain available, users can create a `PodDisruptionBudget` (PDB) object and set fields `minAvailable` or `maxUnavailable` in its spec.
-Then, if a pod eviction would violate the availability threshold set by the PDB, the disruption controller will block the eviction and protect the availability of the application.
+Currently users can create a `PodDisruptionBudget` (PDB) object and set fields `minAvailable` or `maxUnavailable` in its spec to specify a number or percentage of pods which must remain available.
+If a pod eviction would violate the availability threshold set by the PDB, the disruption controller will block the eviction and protect the availability of the application.

-However, some applications use `PodGroups` as defined in the new [Workload API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), in which a group of pods acts as a single entity like a "superpod."
-These applications require more complex eviction logic to protect availability, as each replica is composed of multiple pods.
+However, some applications use `PodGroups` as defined in the new [Workload (PodGroup) API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), in which a group of pods acts as if they were a single super-pod.
+These applications require more complex eviction logic to protect availability of PodGroups rather than individual pods.
 For example, in a [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) running a distributed ML training job, one pod in a group being evicted would cause the job being run by the group to fail, rendering the entire group useless.

-This KEP proposes that the Eviction API treat each pod group as if it were a single replica when calculating availability for a PDB.
-To enable this new behavior, the PDB spec will have optional string field `budgetScope`.
-If set to `Pod` (or unset), the existing behavior is preserved.
-If set to `Workload`, the PDB will enforce a number of *pod group replicas* that must remain available, rather than a number of *individual pod replicas* as it is now.
+This KEP proposes new fields in PDBs to allow the Eviction API to treat each `PodGroup` as if it were a single replica when calculating availability.
+The PDB spec will have optional string field `budgetScope`, which can be set to `Pod` (default) for the existing behavior, or set to `PodGroup`.
+If set to `PodGroup` the PDB will enforce a number of *pod group replicas* that must remain available, rather than a number of *individual pod replicas*.
 The PDB status will be updated to report both pod-level and replica-level health, ensuring compatibility with existing monitoring tools.
 New status conditions will also be introduced for visibility of scope-related configuration errors.

 ## Motivation